Ben Brown (American football)

-Timothy Benjamin Brown (born May 19, 1998) is an American professional football guard for the New England Patriots of the National Football League (NFL).
+Timothy Benjamin Brown (born May 19, 1998) is an American professional football center for the New England Patriots of the National Football League (NFL).
 He played college football for the Ole Miss Rebels and has also been a member of the Cincinnati Bengals.

 Early life

 Brown was born on May 19, 1998.
 He attended St. Aloysius High School in Vicksburg, Mississippi, where he played offensive tackle and defensive tackle and earned first-team all-state honors, as well as second-team All-American honors, as a senior while compiling 37 tackles and a sack and helping St. Aloysius gain 2,596 rushing yards with an average 7.2 yards-per-carry.

-Ranked a three-star recruit, Brown committed to play college football for the Ole Miss Rebels and became the seventh member of his family to do so, following in the steps of his father Tim (offensive guard, 1988–1989), maternal grandfather Bobby Robinson (left guard, 1962–1964), paternal grandfather Allen (end, 1962–1964), uncle Burkes (offensive tackle, 1991–1992), great uncle Jerry (tackle, 1959–1961), and father's cousin Alton (defensive tackle, 1971–1972).
+Ranked a three-star recruit, Brown committed to play college football for the Ole Miss Rebels.

 College career

 As a true freshman at Ole Miss in 2017, Brown redshirted.
 The following year, he became a starter at right guard and started every game, not allowing any sacks on 446 pass plays while earning Southeastern Conference (SEC) All-Freshman honors while being one of three freshmen nationally to start every game at his position.
 In 2019, Brown started all 12 games, allowing only one sack, while playing a total of 765 snaps at offensive guard and 99 at center.

 Brown transitioned to being a center full-time in 2020 and started all 10 games, being named to the watchlist for the Rimington Trophy as best center nationally.
 He continued starting as a senior in 2021, but ended up missing the final half of the year after tearing his biceps in the final minutes of Ole Miss' game against Tennessee.
 He finished his collegiate career having started 40 consecutive games.